 Terms & Conditions

-- The scholarship will be awarded based on recommendations of the DVM Scholarship Committee.
+- The scholarship will be awarded based on recommendations of the Faculty Veterinary and Agricultural Sciences Doctor of Veterinary Medicine Scholarship Committee.

 - The student’s research project must be approved and meet the requirements as prescribed in the 2018 Research Project rotation guide.

-- Preference will be given to students completing a project focused on canine welfare/behaviour.
+- The applications will be reviewed and ranked by the Scholarship Committee and ranked in relationship to merit, the educational intent, how the funds will be utilised.
+Preference will be given to students completing a project focused on canine welfare/behaviour.

 - The money is intended to be used by the student for travel and personal expenses during the course of the research project, or for any other personal use which facilitates the completion and writing up of the project.